-Naomi is a third-year Ph.D. student in Computational Linguistics at the University of Washington.
+Naomi is a fourth-year Ph.D. student in Computational Linguistics at the University of Washington.
 Her research focuses on natural and artificial linguistic intelligence: how humans and machines understand and produce language.
 Prior to coming to UW for her Ph.D., she earned her master's in Symbolic Systems at Stanford University.

 Wenjun Ma is a junior at UW-Seattle, currently working towards a double degree in Psychology and Linguistics.
 His research interests include the neurobiology of memory and language, neuroplasticity mechanisms of behavior, psycholinguistics, cognitive psychology, and language processing and development.
 This quarter, Wenjun is working with Naja to learn about coding and data manipulation for ongoing research projects.
 He is intrigued by the cognitive and brain sciences as he learned about the unimaginable human capacity to learn new skills, retain memory, acquire multiple languages, etc. Outside of the lab and classroom, he enjoys reading, traveling the world, listening to music, and spending time with friends and family.